High Contrast Mode:

 How to Test GFCIs?

-Homeowners should test all GFCIs every month.
-The best way to test a GFCI is based on the manufacturer's instructions.
+Homeowners should test all GFCIs every month, which provides a baseline testing requirement recommended by both the ESFI and most manufacturers.
 However, if the instructions are not readily available, here is a commonly accepted procedure.

 Did the light go out?
 If not, the GFCI is not working or has not been correctly installed and you should contact a qualified electrician to correct the wiring and/or replace the defective GFCI.